 The ROI of the marketing program is 60%.

-You are an investor in the stock exchange.
+You are an investor in a stock exchange.
 In January, you bought 150 shares of the company Alpha.
 The purchase price was $12.67 per share.
 Total value of the transaction was then:

 150 x $12.67 = $1,900.50.
 After nine months, thanks to the favorable economic conditions, the stock price rose to $15.23, and you decided to sell them (value of the transaction was: